Monika Keenan (She / Her)

 Using photogrammetry, I created a digital model of the Jordanhill Cross.
 The moss was cleaned off the model and the carvings were reconstructed.
 Then the cross head was digitally coloured.
 I produced several versions of the digital model, one monochrome and two polychrome, to highlight the speculative and subjective nature of many heritage visualisations.
 The three versions of the cross head were then combined in a short animation.

-These visualisations were projected onto the AR device on site at Govan Old Parish Church, through which the existing stone base is still visible, to re-contextualise hypothetical historical possibilities.
+These visualisations were displayed on the AR device on site at Govan Old Parish Church, through which the existing stone base is still visible, to re-contextualise hypothetical historical possibilities.
+Though I chose to use digital colourisations for this project, this was only one option.
+The device could be used to show possible versions of the design of the cross head, possible carvings, or even possible changes to the cross over time.

 This device allows multiple viewers to experience a mixed reality installation simultaneously, as well as removes barriers to access such as technical illiteracy or the cost of device ownership.